 The flock of chickens is a fluctuating thing, as we hatch, grow, sell and dispatch various chickens.
 This page is an attempt keep their profiles reasonably up to date.
 So, who do we have at the moment?

 3 years old.
 One of our first incubator-raised chicks.
 Main plotlines: Big & hefty as a chick, friendly, curious and always the first one trying to sneak out the gate when it’s open.
 Deputy Prime Henister.
 Mum of previous roosters Chippee Hackee and Mr Anderson.

 1 1/2 years old.
 Daughter of Jemima & Andrew.
 Main plotlines: Used her broody feistiness to propel her to the position of Prime Henister.
 Beautifully fluffy but a force to be reckoned with when broody.
 Has successfully raised three batches of chicks.
 Regularly lays giant eggs.

-1 1/2 years old.
+1 year old.
 Daughter of Tiggywinkle & Chippee Hackee.
 Main plotlines: She went and then she came back.
 Although her colouring isn’t good, she’s an excellent layer and a friendly, low-maintenance girl.
 Full sister of the late Winston Cheepers.

-9 months old.
+1 1/2 years old.
 Daughter of Duchess & Mr Anderson.
 Main plotlines: One of Mr Anderson’s only female offspring, but could potentially carry red feather genes from Duchess if she was sired by Thomas instead of Darrington.
 A nice-looking girl who has a habit of going broody.